katholiek-onderwijs-vlaanderen/sri4node/README.md

                         },
                         required: ["authors","themes","html"]
                     },
-                    // Functions that validate the incoming resource
-                    // when a PUT operation is executed.
-                    validate: [
-                        validateAuthorVersusThemes
-                    ],

                     // Supported URL parameters are configured
                     // for list resources. $q is an alias for
                     // sri4node.queryUtils.